jayllo-c/tp/docs/DeveloperGuide.md

 **Usage of `AddCommand`** <br>

 The main concern in the increased coupling between `ImportCommand` and `AddCommand`.
-However, we established that this coupling was actually a good thing, as the incoporation of the `AddCommand` allowed us to reuse the validation and error handling that was already implemented in the `AddCommand`.
+However, we established that this coupling was actually a good thing, as the incorporation of the `AddCommand` allowed us to reuse the validation and error handling that was already implemented in the `AddCommand`.
 Furthermore, should we ever need to change the validation and error handling in the `AddCommand`, the `ImportCommand` would automatically inherit these changes.
 By making `AddCommand` the gate in which all persons are added to the model, we ensure that all persons added to the model are validated and handled in the same way.

 <br>